 Continuing on Main, head to 4th Street.
 This intersection, known as Woody Guthrie Square, is named after the famous singer-songwriter who spent many of his struggling years in this area.

 Turning right onto 4th Street, we’ll now head into the Old Bank District, home to many of Los Angeles’s oldest bank buildings.
 This street is another popular filming location, although local business owners hate the constant commotion that goes with the filming.
-During one shoot, one business owner even went so far as to cover his entire building in white drapes, preventing the production from obtaining any useable footage.
+One time, a business owner even went so far as to cover his entire building in white drapes, preventing a production from obtaining any useable footage.

 At the far end of the Old Bank District, on the southeast corner of 4th and Spring, is the Continental.
 The Continental was Los Angeles’s first skyscraper and was built in 1903 (before the 150 foot building height ordinance).
 It is 151 feet tall and was the tallest building in the city for three years.

 Continuing on 4th Street, cross Spring and on the north side of the street turn right at the first sidewalk (just past the parking lot and before the driveway to the parking structure).
 From here, walk north, and past the entrance to the parking structure is Biddy Mason Park.
 Biddy Mason was a slave taken to California by her master.
-But since California was a free state, Biddy was able to petition and win her freedom.
+But because California was a free state, Biddy petitioned and won her freedom.
 She then became a successful entrepreneur, philanthropist, and one of the first black land owners in Los Angeles.
 Biddy Mason Park, featuring plaques and a unique water-spouting pipe sculpture assembly, pays tribute to her.

 From Biddy Mason park, continue north, past the plaques and around the brick building, to 3rd Street.
 From here, turn left, and walk half a block west.
 On your right you’ll find a 100 foot tall mural depicting Anthony Quinn in his Oscar winning role as Zorba the Greek, created by the Victor Clothing Company.
 Across the street (ie behind you) is the * Bradbury Building.